hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

   + not the element themselves
   + the bits of text to tell the computer where an element begins and ends
   + when marking up a document, none these extract notes displayed
-  + SGML providing an easy to determine
+  + SGML providing an easy way to determine
     + which parts are "MakUp"
     + which pars are the contents
   + by using "<" and ">" to indicate the begining and end
   + adding "/" right after the "<" to indicate a close tag
   + example: `<p>This is my first paragraph!</p>`
     + `<p>`: a new paragraph starting and starting a new line
-    + `</p>`: the paragraph working on finished and braking the line
+    + `</p>`: the paragraph working on finished and breaking the line
   + illustration of a tag

     <figure style="margin: 0.5em; text-align: center;">